Bruce Campbell Adamson PO Box 1003 Aptos, CA 95001-1003

 Arson was the suspected cause of the Malibu blaze, which started early Saturday morning in Dayton Canyon, west of Hidden Hills, then burned a 20-mile long swath that included parts of both Los Angeles and Ventura Counties.
 Several homes were destroyed along the inland side of Pacific Coast Highway, between Kanan Dume and the mouth of Corral Canyon.
 At dusk, flames spread down to the PCH at several points along Corral Beach.
 Dozens of engine companies guarded a 76 gasoline station and others lined Corral Canyon Road to protect a recreational vehicle park.
 At least twice flames threatened to break into the 125-space park, which was mostly empty as travelers moved their trailers and recreational vehicles.

-On October 9th, 1982 Adamson left his home on Stanford Avenue to assist the Robert Family's ranch.
-No one had called me for assistance, I took it upon myself to assist.
-For throughout the 1970s I had been a close friend of Jimmy Roberts who treated me like a brother.
 Jimmy's family used to own all of the property at Big Rock, Malibu.
 His family were wealthy and they owned a 1,000 acre ranch in Malibu.
 Jimmy, a songwriter and musician took to me possibly because uncle Harold was also a songwriter.
-When I went up to Malibu to shoot photographs of the 1979 fire, I ran into a Chris Gordon who had been Jimmy Robert's guitar teacher.
+When I went up to Malibu to shoot photographs of the 1978 fire, I ran into a Chris Gordon who had been Jimmy Robert's guitar teacher.
 Jimmy had real talent as a musician friends of Randy California, Chamber's Brothers and other well known rock and roll musicians from the 1960/70s era.
+Note written by myself in the 1980s on Betty Roberts, paper is stained showing age.

 Jimmy's father and mother Jim & Betty Roberts would have me over to their Big Rock Canyon home for barbeques.
 Betty was truly the best looking mother of all my friends.
 She had doubled for Doris Day in The Glassbottom Boat.
-On several occasions they invited me over to Catalina Island on their 60 foot Yacht "Betty Won," docked on their mooring in Avalon.
+On several occasions they invited me over to Catalina Island on their 65 foot Yacht "Betty Won," docked on their mooring in Avalon.
 I don't think I ever had more fun training for my very first marathon which I did in 3 and a half hours.
 Jimmy Roberts, the son, would often take me to the Robert's Malibu Ranch to swim and to ride their horses.

 I remember waking up early Saturday morning and driving out to Malibu to see if there was a way to help out and pay them back for their hospitality.
 I arrived after the main wave passed through the Solstice Canyon the fire had done it's main damage and passed through the Robert's Ranch.
 There were no fire engines devoted to helping the trees.
 I grabbed a bucket and began watering down the burning trees using the creek for my source of water.
 I was a one-man-operation.
 The only person on the ranch who devoted his energy to preserve the tree life.
 Jim Roberts , Sr. drove in and thanked me for thinking of their interests.
 When I arrived there was no large blazing fires, yet many of the trees on the Robert's Ranch were still burning at the base.